miku/xmlcutty/README.md

 > The game ain't in me no more.
 [None of it](https://www.youtube.com/watch?v=h7yf8Vp2KAI&feature=youtu.be&t=1m46s).

-xmlcutty is a simple tool for carving out elements from *large* XML files.
+xmlcutty is a simple tool for carving out elements from *large* XML files, *fast*.
+Since it works in a streaming fashion, it uses almost no memory and can process around 1G of XML per minute.

 Why?
 [Background](http://stackoverflow.com/q/33653844/89391).